hicommonwealth/commonwealth/knowledge_base/Linting.md

 *Never run Prettier from anywhere other than root to avoid conflicting Prettier configs!*

-Prettier is not enforced by our CI, but runs during precommit via a Husky hook, which formats all files diverging from master. `yarn install` must have been run on your machine for the precommit hook to work.
+Prettier is not enforced by our CI, but runs during precommit via a Husky hook, which formats all files diverging from master. `pnpm install` must have been run on your machine for the precommit hook to work.

 ### Formatting Commands

 Formatting commands should *always* be executed from root.

-- `yarn format`
+- `pnpm format`
   - Execute Prettier and format the entire repo
-- `yarn format-check`
+- `pnpm format-check`
   - Execute Prettier in `check` mode, so that it lists all files requiring formatting, but doesn't automatically format them

 ## Handling Linting Issues: Cheatsheet